-As explained above, each crime will end up with just one crime code (although a few codes do refer to more than one offence).
-If one crime consists of a number of offences (for example, someone breaks into someone's house, beats up the occupants, steals the car and breaks some valuable belongings), the coding needs to sort out which of these offences takes priority (i.e. should the crime be coded as housebreaking, assault, theft of a car or vandalism?)
+Each Victim Form will end up with just one offence code, irrespective of what the incident it relates to consisted of.
+An incident may consist of a number of offences (for example, someone breaks into someone's house, assaults them, breaks some valuable belongings and then steals their car).
+The offence coding needs to sort out which of these offences takes priority (i.e. should the crime be coded as housebreaking, assault, vandalism or theft of a car?
+Each offence code relates to one type of crime (although a few 'double-barrelled codes do refer to more than one offence, as noted below).